Tips for Driving in Summer

 And finally, summer distractions: distractions at the wheel are the main cause of accidents.

-So, if you started reading this article because you were more attracted by the main picture than the title: Make an effort to keep your eyes focused on the road.
+If you were more attracted by this photo than the title: Make an effort to keep your eyes focused on the road.

 Because – be warned – at this time of year there are plenty of pretty girls (and pretty boys!) scantily clad all along the coastline.